-Atlanta Metropolitan College shares with every institution in the University System the following core characteristics:
+Atlanta Metropolitan College shares with every institution in the University System of Georgia the following core characteristics:

-• a supportive campus climate, necessary services, and leadership and development opportunities, all to educate the whole person and meet the needs of students, faculty, and staff.
+a supportive campus climate, necessary services, leadership and development opportunities, all to educate the whole person and meet the needs of students, faculty, and staff.

-- cultural, ethnic, racial, and gender diversity in the faculty, staff, and student body, supported by practices and programs which embody the ideals of an open, democratic, and global society. - technology to advance educational purposes, including instructional technology, student support services, and distance education. - collaborative relationships with other System institutions, state agencies, local schools and technical institutes, and business and industry, sharing physical, human, information, and other resources to expand and enhance programs and services available to the citizens of Georgia.
+- cultural, ethnic, racial, and gender diversity in the faculty, staff, and student body, supported by practices and programs which embody the ideals of an open, democratic, and global society. - technology to advance educational purposes, including instructional technology, student support services, and distance education. - collaborative relationships with other system institutions, state agencies, local schools, technical institutes, business and industry, sharing physical, human, information, and other resources to expand, enhance programs and services available to the citizens of Georgia.